Other Life Insurance Options and Riders

 If the insured does not exercise the option when it becomes available within 30 or 60 days, depending on the policy, then it cannot be exercised later on.
 The total number of purchase options will be reduced.
 To prevent adverse selection, some insurers terminate the option if the insured does not exercise the option as it becomes available.

 Most policies also have an advance purchase privilege, which allows the insured to purchase additional insurance within 90 days of marriage or the birth of a child.
 Some policies provide 90 days of term insurance until the insured exercises the advance purchase privilege.
 After 90 days, the advance purchase privilege and the term insurance expire.
-If the insured does exercise the advance purchase privilege, then the guaranteed purchase option cannot be exercised on the usual date, but the insured will have to wait until the following exercise date to purchase additional insurance.
+If the insured does exercise the advance purchase privilege, then the guaranteed purchase option cannot be exercised on the usual date, but the insured must wait until the following exercise date to purchase additional insurance.
 In other words, the advance purchase privilege allows the insured to exercise the option earlier, but does not increase the number of times that the guaranteed purchase option can be exercised.